hack-the-rat/free-code-camp/full-stack-developer-certification/html/basic-html/video-display/README.md

 Add the `allow` attribute with the value `accelerometer`, `autoplay`, and `clipboard-write`.

 `accelerometer` lets the `iframe` use motion sensors so it can detect things like device tilting and rotation. `autoplay` lets the video start playing automatically, and `clipboard-write` lets the iframe write data to the user’s clipboard.

+## Step 6

+Add `encrypted-media`, `gyroscope`, and `web-share` to the existing values in the `allow` attribute.

+These three will allow the use of encrypted media extensions to protect the video, let the iframe pop out into picture-in-picture mode when needed, and allow sharing the iframe content through the device's native share dialogs.